PRACHIWANJARI007/PRACHIWANJARI007/README.md

 ├── notebooks/               # Jupyter notebooks with full analysis ├── requirements.txt         # Required libraries
 └── README.md                # Project documentation

-## 🚀 How to Use the Code
+# 🚀 How to Use the Code

 1. Clone the Repository
 git clone https://github.com/yourusername/flipkart-data-analytics.git
 cd flipkart-data-analytics

 2. Install Dependencies
 Make sure you have Python installed, then run: pip install -r requirements.txt

 3. Run web Scraper
 The script will open Flipkart in a browser, search for a product category (like "laptops"), and save the data. python src/scraper.py

 4. Analyze the Data
   Load the CSV file (laptop_data.csv)
-  Use Jupyter notebook or scripts like analysis.py to visualize data
+  Use Jupyter notebook or scripts like analysis.py to visualize data.

 5. Create Dashboard
   Import CSV into Power BI
   Use bar charts, pie charts, filters for insights(eg. price distribution, top-rated brands)